linagora/tmail-flutter/docs/adr/0093-search-filter-single-source-of-truth.md

 `position` is removed from `SearchEmailFilter` entirely (field, constructor, `copyWith`, `props`).
 It is never user intent — it is always `0` (fresh search) or the current result count (load-more).
 Keeping it in the SSOT violated the "user intent only" invariant at the type level.

-`before` / `startDate` remain on the model because `mappingToEmailFilterCondition()` reads them to build the JMAP query.
-They are **set transiently by the executor on a local filter copy** for the request, and are never written to the committed SSOT — see Invariants.
-Fully extracting them into `SearchEmailQueryParams` (so the SSOT carries zero cursor fields) is deferred follow-up work, gated on refactoring `mappingToEmailFilterCondition()`.
+The load-more date cursors `before` (for `mostRecent` sort) and `after` (for `oldest` sort) remain on the model because `mappingToEmailFilterCondition()` reads them to build the JMAP query.
+They are **set transiently by the executor on a local filter copy** for the request, and are never written to the committed SSOT — see Invariants. (`startDate`/`endDate` are *user-intent date-range bounds* from the receive-time filter, not cursors — they belong in the committed SSOT and are preserved across load-more.)
+Fully extracting the `before`/`after` cursors into `SearchEmailQueryParams` (so the SSOT carries zero cursor fields) is deferred follow-up work, gated on refactoring `mappingToEmailFilterCondition()`.

 ### 3. `SearchEmailNotifier` — centralized executor (intent + query params)